 John was right, I had NEVER heard anything like this album before.
 It was loud, fast, and skin-peelingly intense.
 I knew instantly that not only was this something new and dangerous, but that I had found my new favorite band.
 Suddenly Quiet Riot and Def Leppard didn't cut it anymore.
 Now it was my turn to rush upstairs and call out to my brother, "Dude, you GOTTA hear this!"
 He was quickly assimilated after only one spin, and the disease began to spread.

 Seek and Destroy!!

 The Rest of the Story

-My brother and I pooled our allowance money and went halfsies on a copy of Kill'Em All, and within days we'd learned every lyric and air-guitared to every precious riff dozens of times.
+My brother and I pooled our allowance money to go halfsies on our own copy of Kill'Em All, and within days we'd learned every lyric and air-guitared to every precious riff dozens of times.
 We may have been easily converted to the cause, but we quickly learned that being a Metallica fan was like joining an exclusive club.
-The "mainstream" metal fans in my high school didn't know a thing about them, and oddly, it seemed like they didn't want to know about them em either.
+The "mainstream" metal fans in my high school didn't know a thing about them, and oddly, it seemed like they didn't want to know about them either.

 They may be mostly irrelevant to me nowadays, but nothing will ever take away the memory of the adrenaline rush I felt when I first heard Kill'Em All.
 To this day, whenever I play "Whiplash" or "The Four Horsemen" I'm immediately transported back into a scruffy 13-year old on the day that he had a life-changing experience thanks to those deadly grooves.
 May Kill'Em All go forever platinum, and Bang That Head That Doesn't Bang!